oasysai/oasysdb/readme.md

     print("Nearest neighbors ID: {}".format(result[0].id))
 ```

+If you want to learn more about using OasysDB for real-world applications, you can check out the this Google Colab notebook which demonstrates how to use OasysDB to build a simple image similarity search engine: [Image Search Engine with OasysDB](https://colab.research.google.com/drive/15_1hH7jGKzMeQ6IfnScjsc-iJRL5XyL7?usp=sharing)

 # 🎯 Benchmarks

 OasysDB uses a built-in benchmarking suite using Rust's [Criterion](https://docs.rs/criterion) crate which we use to measure the performance of the vector database.